 2. Switch off your phone notifications

-The first thing you should do to get rid of social media addiction is to turn off your phone notification.
+The first thing you should do to get rid of social media addiction is turn off your phone notification.
 With your phone’s notification light up now and then, it is difficult to resist checking it.
 Turn it off straight away to keep yourself away from distraction.
 Notification for what others have tweeted is distracting enough, but many of you might get caught up with your phone to check the count of “likes” you got for the last post you had sent.

 3. Keep your phone away while sleeping

 Now that you know how accessing digital devices at night can create havoc with your sleep cycle, using your phone before going to bed would not be a good idea.
 Place your phone away from the place where you sleep.
 If the phone out of your reach, you will be less tempted to check it.
-Even the next morning, as soon as you wake up, instead of searching for the phone blindly, you will think about why you need it.
-This will help you cut down using phones, and consequently social media as well.
+Even the next morning, as soon as you wake up, instead of searching the phone blindly, you will think about why you need it.
+This will help you cut down using phones, and consequently social media.

 4. Socialize more in reality than virtually.

 As I said earlier, we humans have a fundamental need to belong and relate.
-So, wouldn’t it be a better idea to socialize with people in reality rather than virtually?
-I know it might not be possible to so with everybody whom you know.
+So, wouldn’t it be better to socialize with people in reality rather than virtually?
+I know it might not be possible to do so with everybody whom you know.
 Instead, it is far easier to connect with people online.
-However, it is only appropriate till it is not affecting your life in general.
+However, it is only appropriate until it is not affecting your life in general.
 To combat social media addiction, you must focus on socializing with people around you.
 This will reduce your engagement with social media.